 - a.
 Principal (or designee) shall make every effort to reach the parent by telephone, email, or other electronic means to inform the parent of the student's referral for a suspension on the same day as the determination to seek a suspension; - b.
 Written notice will be delivered to the parent within one school day from the determination to seek a suspension or expulsion; - c.
 Written notice will be in the parent's dominant language if practicable; - d.
-That notice shall contain the following: - i. a description of the incident including the section of the Code of Conduct the student allegedly violated; - ii. length of the proposed suspension; - iii. a statement explaining the standard positive interventions and practices used, or if none was used, why this is the case, and explaining why the
+That notice shall contain the following: - a description of the incident including the section of the Code of Conduct the student allegedly violated; - ii. length of the proposed suspension; - iii. a statement explaining the standard positive interventions and practices used, or if none were used, why this is the case, and explaining why the use of alternative exclusionary discipline may be justified under the circumstances; - iv. a statement of the student's and parent's rights written in plain language, including the right to fair hearing, the right to question the district's witnesses and to present testimony and other evidence on behalf of the

-- use of alternative exclusionary discipline may be justified under the circumstances; - iv. a statement of the student's and parent's rights written in plain language, including the right to fair hearing, the right to question the district's witnesses and to present testimony and other evidence on behalf of the student, to obtain school records, to bring an attorney or advocate to the hearing, the right to interpretation of the hearing by a qualified interpreter or someone of the parent's choosing, and the right to appeal; - v.
-A description of the alternative education that will be provided to the student until such time as a determination has been made with respect to whether or not the student is guilty of the charge, and any applicable penalty has been imposed. - e.
-The Long Term Suspension Hearing Office shall send notice to the parent that includes: - i. a date, time and location for a fact finding hearing; - ii. a statement that if the child has been arrested or if a criminal investigation is pending, any statement, written or oral, can be used against the student in a court of law; - iii. a list of free and low-cost attorneys and advocates in the area; and - iv. the procedures for appealing the disciplinary decision.
+1 student, to obtain school records, to bring an attorney or advocate to the 2 hearing, the right to interpretation of the hearing by a qualified 3 interpreter or someone of the parent's choosing, and the right to appeal 4 5 v.
+A description of the alternative education that will be provided to the 5 6 student until such time as a determination has been made with respect 7 to whether or not the student is guilty of the charge, and any applicable 8 penalty has been imposed.
+9 e.
+The Long Term Suspension Hearing Office shall send notice to the parent that 10 includes: 11 i. a date, time and location for a fact finding hearing; 12 ii. a statement that if the child has been arrested or if a criminal 13 investigation is pending, any statement, written or oral, can be used 14 against the student in a court of law; 15 iii. a list of free and low-cost attorneys and advocates in the area; and 16 iv. the procedures for appealing the disciplinary decision.
+17 3.
+Hearing: 18 a.
+The hearing is an opportunity for an impartial and neutral hearing officer to 19 determine if the school can meet its burden of proof to sustain the charge(s), 20 and if the proposed suspension or expulsion is appropriate.
+21 b.
+The hearing shall occur within five school days of the date of suspension, unless 22 the parent requests a later date.
+23 c.
+Hearing Provisions: 24 i.
+Hearings shall be conducted by a neutral and impartial hearing officer.
+25 Upon appointment, all hearing officers are authorized to administer 26 oaths and issue subpoenas in conjunction with the proceedings before 27 him or her.
+28 ii.
+School must prove the alleged student behavior by competent and 29 substantial evidence.
+30 iii.
+School cannot rely exclusively on hearsay evidence to meet its burden of 31 proof.
+32 iv.
+Student and parent have the right to call witnesses and present 33 documentary evidence including, but not limited to, witness statements, 34 incident reports, and audio and video recordings; and question persons 35 with information related to the incident.
+36 v.
+Student and parent have the right to request and, upon request, the 37 school district must require, the presence and testimony of witnesses 38 who are school employees.

-3. Hearing:

-- a.
-The hearing is an opportunity for an impartial and neutral hearing officer to determine if the school can meet its burden of proof to sustain the charge(s), and if the proposed suspension or expulsion is appropriate. - b.
-The hearing shall occur within five school days of the date of suspension, unless the parent requests a later date.
-If the hearing occurs after the fifth day following the suspension without the parent consenting to the delay, the student shall be returned to his/her regular program until such time as the hearing is held and the Superintendent or his/her designee has made a decision regarding the charge(s).